 Albert Einstein Memorial, 22nd Street and Constitution Avenue NW

-In a grove of holly and elm trees at the southwest corner of the National Academy of Science grounds, you’ll find this dear memorial displaying the slouching figure of brilliant scientist, great thinker, and peace activist Albert Einstein.
-He sits slightly bent and sideways, upon a granite bench, leaning on one hand and holding in the other a bronze sheet of paper on which are written mathematical equations for which he is famous.
+In a grove of holly and elm trees at the southwest corner of the National Academy of Sciences grounds (22nd St. and Constitution Ave.
+NW), you’ll find this dear memorial displaying the slouching figure of brilliant scientist, great thinker, and peace activist Albert Einstein.
+He sits slightly bent and sideways upon a granite bench, leaning on one hand and holding in the other a bronze sheet of paper on which are written mathematical equations for which he is famous.
 At his feet is a celestial map.
 His gaze looks worn and warm.
-The statue measures 12 feet in height and weighs 4 tons, yet children cannot resist crawling upon it and leaning up against this man.
+The statue measures 12 feet in height and weighs 4 tons, yet children cannot resist crawling up on it and leaning against this man.

 The Major Memorials

-The National Mall and Memorial Parks' major memorials honor esteemed presidents, war veterans, founding fathers, and, as of Aug.
-28, 2011, a civil rights leader.
+The National Mall and Memorial Parks' major memorials honor esteemed presidents, war veterans, founding fathers, and a civil rights leader.

 All of these memorials are located in picturesque West Potomac Park, which lies at the western end of the Mall, where it borders the Potomac River and encircles the Tidal Basin.
 Unfortunately, none of the memorials lies directly on a Metro line, so you can expect a bit of a walk from the specified station.

 The easiest thing to do, if you're up to it, is to walk from one landmark to the next.
 I've organized just such a tour, detailed below.
 Or, you can go by Tourmobile, which continually picks up and discharges passengers at each of these sites throughout the day and allows you to purchase a ticket in advance or as you board, whichever works for you.
 Still another alternative is to bike the sites.
 Every memorial site has a bike rack.

 See Walking Tours for a tour of the major memorials.